 - An NFT Domain Name is a non-fungible token that enables you to find your SSI account with a simple name (like an alias) instead of a difficult-to-remember cryptographic address.
 A TYRON NFT domain is software that enables reading access to a decentralised identity, ensuring that the data is up to date.

 - A W3C Decentralized Identifier (DID) represents a unique ID whose meta-data is a DID Document.
 A DID has Verification Methods that are cryptographically verifiable.
 Thus, through crypto authentication, it is possible to verify the decentralised identity.

 - When executing TYRON social recovery, the goal is to update the SSI controller and regain control of the account.
 To do this, one must provide a new key-based wallet, whose address must be signed by the SSI guardians.
 After this, anyone can request social recovery.
 During this transaction, the SSI will use its guardians' NFT domain names to fetch their DIDs and verify that they have correctly signed the new SSI controller address.
 If social recovery is successful, the new SSI controller will gain full control of the account and all its assets, including those deposited in DeFi protocols.

 - To enable TYRON social recovery, the account owner must provide NFT domain names of at least three trusted guardians.
 There is no limit to the number of guardians; if there are six, the SSI will require at least four of them for social recovery; if there are eight guardians, the SSI will need five of them (thus, the SSI needs half of the number of guardians plus one at the time of recovery).

-Also available in Spanish.
+This post is also available in Spanish.

+Own your data.
 Empower your world